manderzz/BankSimulation/README.md

 cmpt 225

-The simulation application executes using the command:
+how to run:
+1) right click on file > open in terminal
+2) "make clean"
+3) "make all"
-"./sApp < simulationShuffled3.in" at the command line.
+4) "./sApp < simulationShuffled3.in"